-- From the Job Type drop-down, select the runtime type under which the job is to be executed.
+- From the Runtime license drop-down, select the runtime type used to execute the job.
 The number of available and connected runtimes is displayed below the drop-down.

-- Unattended - the job is executed in unattended mode consuming an Unattended runtime (i.e. using an Unattended license)
+The job is executed in unattended mode consuming an Unattended runtime.

-- NonProduction - the job is executed in unattended mode consuming a NonProduction runtime (i.e. using a NonProduction license)
+The job is executed in unattended mode consuming a NonProduction runtime.

-- Development - the job is executed in unattended mode using a Development runtime.
-This allows developers to run jobs from Orchestrator in their Personal Workspace, for testing and debugging purposes, without consuming an Unattended or NonProduction license.
+The job is executed in unattended mode using a Development runtime.
+This allows developers to run jobs from Orchestrator in their personal workspace, for testing and debugging purposes, without consuming an Unattended, NonProduction or Testing license.
 See details about debugging using personal workspaces.

-Say you have 2 nonproduction runtimes and 1 unattended runtime on machine template A, and 3 nonproduction runtimes, and 2 unattended runtimes on machine template B. Both are associated with one folder.
+Example: Say you have 2 nonproduction runtimes and 1 Unattended runtime on machine template A, and 3 NonProduction runtimes, and 2 Unattended runtimes on machine template B. Both are associated with one folder.
 On each template, you connect one host machine.
 The resulting runtime state is the following:

-A running job of either type subtracts 1 from the number of available runtimes for that type.
+A running job occupying a runtime subtracts 1 from the number of available runtimes for that type.